erigontech/mdbx-go/libmdbx/README.md

 On 2022-04-15 the Github administration, without any warning nor explanation, deleted _libmdbx_ along with a lot of other projects, simultaneously blocking access for many developers.
 Therefore on 2022-04-21 I have migrated to a reliable trusted infrastructure.
 The origin for now is at [SourceCraft](https://sourcecraft.dev/dqdkfa/libmdbx) and ~~Github~~ is blacklisted forever to play this role.

 Since May 2024 and version 0.13 _libmdbx_ was re-licensed under Apache-2.0 license.
-Please refer to the [`COPYRIGHT` file](https://sourcecraft.dev/dqdkfa/libmdbx/blob/raw?file=COPYRIGHT) for license change explanations.
+Please refer to the [`COPYRIGHT` file](https://sourcecraft.dev/dqdkfa/libmdbx/blob/raw?file=COPYRIGHT) for license change explanation.

 ## Acknowledgments
 Howard Chu <hyc@openldap.org> and Hallvard Furuseth <hallvard@openldap.org> are the authors of _LMDB_, from which _libmdbx_ was forked in 2015.